Mortgage Payoff Calculator – See How Extra Payments Cut Your Loan Term

 • Extra: $5,000/year

-• Result: 11 years early, $122,000 saved
+• Result: Paid off 11 years early, $122,000 saved in interest

 Questions to Ask Your Mortgage Servicer

-2. Are there prepayment penalties?
+2. Are there any prepayment penalties in my loan agreement?

-3. Do you offer biweekly payments?
+3. Do you offer an official biweekly payment program?

-The Psychology of Mortgage Freedom
+The Psychology of Paying Off Your Mortgage

 Disclaimer